outdreamer/build-a-cure-1/docs/system_analysis.md

 		- alternative operations with irrelevant undesirable side effects
 		- reversing operations
 		- optimizing operations

-time can be defined as:
-	- how many systems are capable of interacting on the same interface layer & the trajectory across the manifold of possible interaction combinations of those systems
-		- whether other layers of interaction are system-adjacent (possible) or whether interface physics prohibits interactions on those layers for this system interaction trajectory (timeline)

-	- if a variable changes with time (possible variance), that doesnt mean time (possible variance) caused its variance, but the system collisions enabling the set of interactions possible in that layer

-	- the flow of system molecules follows a physics that should be able to explain system change rules
-	- the key question is: what is the system (set of core functions) that could generate the set of possible systems we assume exist, and what host system could enable these core functions to result in combinations explaining those systems?
-	- what is the host system in which system molecules exist? its modelable as a network with different states (structural math layer) in a particular interface (core dimension set)
-	- what is the path between the math layer & the others that allows the math layer to contain its own internal rules and also capture all other rules?
-		- the math layer is so important bc its the rules of value & structure, & it's relevant when we can observe/measure other systems to the point of being able to assign value & structure
-		- systems that cannot be measured can be guessed but not proven, unless the set of proofs leaves only one possibility for that system's position
-		- if there is only one possibility left to the question that explains the variance in this universe, then time doesnt exist in this universe
-		- the point wouldnt be to predict future behavior, but to derive source rules of the universe & then optimize them for a universe where time could exist (every question cannot be answered in that universe) & then detail the steps necessary to trace that universe to this one
-		- if there is a universe where every question can be answered, it might poison adjacent universes with its certainty, so they might pool their variance to introduce chaos to that one if there are remaining problems to solve in those other universes (systems with non-determinable winners using info available inside the universe, in that state)
-		- information has to leak to preserve variance in this system
-	- when you standardize the other layers to the position interface, it can be captured in the math layer
-	- what is the causal relationship between these layers? does math cascade into the others or just capture their structure, once it decays into information?
-	- math is the unit system in the system layer, just like information is the unit object in the conceptual layer (unit/key object: out of which all other objects are built)

-- example of a different conceptual system:
-	- if power favored centralization, another core concept like balance would have to favor a chaotic process or not exist at all, or another core concept would need to be added to the network

 - "An unsupervised deep-learning algorithm is fed data without labels and sifts through it to find common patterns or representative features"
   System analysis would be able to look at a data set & tell you there's an antecedent variable determining this batch of variables,